Tube and Tyre Basic Guides By Carter Hayes February 27, 2026 9 min read

 Top Rim Tape Errors and How to Fix Them

 Once the valve hole is cut and the tape sits flush, check for common rim-tape mistakes that can still cause flats or poor seating.
-You want to preserve rim tape benefits, so correct these errors promptly.
+Correct these errors promptly to keep your rim tape working properly.

 Once the valve hole is cut and tape sits flush, inspect and fix rim-tape errors before mounting the tire.

-- Wrong width: use tape 2mm wider than the inner rim width; replace if too narrow or wide.
+1. Wrong width: use tape 2mm wider than the inner rim width.
+Replace if too narrow or wide.

-- Overlap and wear: butted ends should meet flush—no overlaps—and inspect periodically for damage.
+4. Overlap and wear: butted ends should meet flush with no overlaps.
+Inspect periodically for damage.

-Fix each issue before mounting the tire to guarantee reliable sealing and dispel common misconceptions.
+Fix each issue before mounting the tire to guarantee reliable sealing.

 Roadside Fixes, Lifespan, and When to Visit a Shop